dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 - 4 seasons (Spring, Summer, Fall, Winter)

 These lists guarantee that user interactions remain consistent and prevent processing errors caused by variations in text formatting or typos.

+# Part 1: Brand Comparison Program

+This part of the project introduces the first interactive module, which allows users to compare the prices between **two selected fashion brands** within a specific **category** and **season**.
+It forms the foundation of the analysis system by combining user input validation, data filtering, and statistical comparison.

 ## Step 1: User Interface